roysharon/animini/README.md

 # Documentation

+## The animini.create() factory method

+	animini.create(element, fromStyle, toStyle, millisec, easingFunc, onend)

+Use this method to automatically create a tween animation between two styles.
+The styles should be written in the property form notation (e.g., `marginTop` instead of `margin-top`).
+You can have as many style properties as you like, and the order doesn't need to match between the fromStyle and the toStyle.

+Arguments:

+* *element* - the HTML DOM element that should be animated.
+Stored in the `obj` property of the returned animation.
+* *fromStyle* - the 'before' style (e.g., `'top: 10ex; color: #FD0; opacity: 0.75'`).
+* *toStyle* - the 'after' style (e.g., `'top: 15ex; color: #D80; opacity: 0.9'`).
+* *millisec* - an optional duration of the animation.
+Defaults to `1000`.
+Stored in the `millisec` property of the returned animation.
+* *easingFunc* - an optional easing function that should be used.
+Defaults to `animini.easing.sine.inout`.
+Stored in the `easingFunc` property of the returned animation.
+* *onend* - an optional callback function that should be invoked when the animation ends.
+The callback will be called only if the animation ends naturally, not due to a call to `stop()`.
+Stored in the `onend` property of the returned animation.

+Returns: An animation object.
+To run the animation, simply call the returned animation's `start()` method.

+For example:

+	animini.create(document.getElementById('myElement'), 'left:20px', 'left:50px').start();

-### The animini.Animation class
+## The animini.Animation class
 The base animation class.
-It is abstract and should not be created directly - create one of the derived classes instead (`Tween`, `Pause`, `Parallel` or `Serial`).
+It is abstract and should not be created directly.
+Use the `animini.create()` factory method instead, or create one of the derived classes (`Pause`, `Parallel` or `Serial`).
 However, it exposes the following methods and properties:

 * `millisec` property - the duration of the animation.
 Defaults to 1000 (i.e., one second)
 * `easingFunc` property - the easing function that should be used.
 Defaults to `animini.easing.sine.inout`